wojciechk8/geda-sym/README.md

 to 3 symdef files (respectively for each package) using my *stm2symdef* perl script.

-Furthermore there are few connector generators in Connector directory.
+There are also few connectors generators in Connector directory.

 ## Footprints
 Most footprints I'm using come from stock *pcb* library.
 If there's no